yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 >
 {: .hands_on}

 In the next go-through with VarVAMP, we will get to know the *TILED* flavor.
 We don't generate a probe for quantasizing our pcr-product anymore, but therefore we need to specify the size of our overlapping region of the amplicons for the tiling function.
 Another adjustment which can be done is the optimal or maximum length determination of the amplicon.
-Two important settings, whixh you already know and can find in every flavor of VarVAMP is n_ambig, the number of ambigious nucleotides in your primer, and the threshold of consensus nucleotides to ensure the specifity of your design.
+Two important settings, which you already know and can find in every flavor of VarVAMP is n_ambig, the number of ambigious nucleotides in your primer, and the threshold of consensus nucleotides to ensure the specifity of your design.

-> <hands-on-title>Tool settings for TILED-Primers</hands-on-title>
+> <hands-on-title>Primer design with the TILED-flavour for whole genome amplification</hands-on-title>
 >
 > 1. {% tool [varVAMP](toolshed.g2.bx.psu.edu/repos/iuc/varvamp/varvamp/1.1.2+galaxy0) %} with the following parameters:
 >    - {% icon param-file %} *"Multiple alignment of viral sequences"*: the `Polio 1-3 alignment` just uploaded